arouyan/lakeFS/docs/deploy/azure.md

 layout: default
 title: On Azure
 parent: Deploy lakeFS
-description:  This guide will help you deploy your production lakeFS environment on Azure
+description:  This guide shows how to deploy your production lakeFS environment on Microsoft Azure.
 nav_order: 20
 ---

 # Deploy lakeFS on Azure
 {: .no_toc }
-Expected deployment time: 25min
+Expected deployment time: 25 minutes

 {% include toc.html %}